harveyt/pish/README.md

 ----

-I learned Chef, and that seemed complete overkill and complex for what I needed: a way to automate setting up some virtual machines and my MacBookPro.
+I learned Chef, and that seemed complete overkill and complex for what I needed: a way to automate setting up some virtual and physical machines I use.

 If you need anything more complex, there are plenty of decent and fully featured provision and configuraiton management software out there.